toladata/Knowledgebase/12-learn-toladata/unit-3-new-program-setup.md

 ### About

 Project management with TolaData will be the first thing to go.
+TolaData is composed of Activity and Track applications.
+During this and the next Lesson we will focus on what the first one has to offer in terms of project management and indicator tracking.

 \[embedded video\]